garysweaver/irie/README.md

 Note that it is a proc so you can really do whatever you want with it and will have access to other things in the environment or can call another method, etc.

-You are still working with regular controllers here, so add or override methods if you want more!

-### Routing

-Respects regular and nested Rails resourceful routing and controller namespacing, e.g. in `config/routes.rb`:

-    MyAwesomeApp::Application.routes.draw do
-      namespace :my_service_controller_module do
-        resources :foobars
-        # why use nested if you only want to provide ways of querying via path
-        match 'bars/:bar_id/foobars(.:format)' => 'foobars#index'
+    query_for :some_action, is: ->(t,q) do
+        if @current_user.admin?
+          Rails.logger.debug("Notice: unfiltered results provided to admin #{@current_user.name}") else
+          q.where(:access => 'public')
         end
     end

+Be sure to add a route for that action, e.g. in `config/routes.rb`, e.g. for the Barfoo model:

+    MyAppName::Application.routes.draw do
+      resources :barfoos do
+        get 'some_action', :on => :collection
+      end
+    end

 ### With Rails-api

-If you want to try out [rails-api][rails-api], maybe use:
+If you want to try out [rails-api][rails-api]:

     gem 'rails-api', '~> 0.0.3'

-In `apps/controllers/restful_json_api.rb`:
+In `app/controllers/service_controller_additions.rb`:

-    module RestfulJsonApi
+    module ServiceControllerAdditions
       extend ActiveSupport::Concern

       included do
         # Rails-api lets you choose features.
 You might not need all of these, or may need others.
         include AbstractController::Translation